 The collection has grown tremendously in recent years due to the acquisition of the following regional collections: University of North Carolina Institute of Marine Sciences (nearly 18,000 lots), Duke, North Carolina State, Stockton State, and Western Carolina universities, and Mars Hill College.
 Dr. Wayne Starnes and other NCSM staff have made large contributions to the collection, as have Fred Rohde and Dr. Rudolph Arndt.
 It is the repository of many important voucher collections from past and ongoing surveys, ranging from New Jersey, Virginia and West Virginia, to Florida, conducted by various state and federal agencies, public utilities, academic investigators, and other workers.

 Particularly notable is the complement of large marine specimens, 3,448 (June 2011) tank specimens, and one of the better collections of sturgeons in the world.
 Many rarely collected marine species from the Atlantic and Gulf are being added in conjunction with studies of special deep water habitats, as well as an excellent collection of expertly identified western Atlantic eel larvae.
 Special collections include skeletal materials representative of many freshwater and marine species useful in anatomical, zooarcheological, and paleontological research, and an actively growing collection of ethanol preserved tissues for DNA studies, which are currently being archived in newly acquired ultra cold freezer facilities.
 The latter represents a considerable diversity of eastern North American fish species and voucher-linked tissue loans are available to qualified researchers on request.

-For loan or other information, please contact Curator of Fishes Wayne Starnes at firstname.lastname@example.org or 919.707.8866.
+For loan or other information, please contact Collections Manager of Fishes Gabriela Hogue at firstname.lastname@example.org or 919.707.8868.